Pacific Wrecks

 Aircraft History

 Built by Consolidated at San Diego.
 Constructors Number 2524.
-On August 23, 1943 delivered to the U.S. Army Air Force (USAAF) as B-24D-170-CO Liberator serial number 42-72954 and flown to the Tuscon Modification Center the same day.
-During September 1943, the ball turret removed and twin .50 caliber machine guns installed on a scarf ring instead.
+On August 23, 1943 delivered to the U.S. Army Air Force (USAAF) as B-24D-170-CO Liberator serial number 42-72954.
+The same day, flown to the Tuscon Modification Center the same day.
+During September 1943, Hawaiian Air Depot (HAD) nose modification and the ball turret was removed and twin .50 caliber machine guns installed on a scarf ring in the ball turret position.

 Wartime History

-Assigned to the 5th Air Force (5th AF), 90th Bombardment Group (90th BG) "Jolly Rogers", 320th Bombardment Squadron (320th BS).
+During October 1943 assigned to the 5th Air Force (5th AF), 90th Bombardment Group (90th BG) "Jolly Rogers", 320th Bombardment Squadron (320th BS) "Moby Dick".
 No known nickname.
-The nose had the "Moby Dick" motif with the whale's eye and mouth painted on each side of the nose.
+The tail had the skull and cross bomb motif of the 90th Bomb Group.
+The nose had the "Moby Dick" motif of the 320th Bomb Squadron of a whale's eye and mouth on each side of the nose.

 Mission History